- Gemini Home

 Change page style:

-The STAC has approved a remote eavesdropping observing mode, starting in Semester 2013A on completion of a trial late in 2012B.
-This document lists the main features of the mode as implemented for tests done in 2012B, with the intention to implement more fully in 2013A, and complete in all respects by 13B.
-PI Procedures for 2013A are detailed at the end of this page.
+In 2013, the STAC approved a remote eavesdropping observing mode.
+This document lists the main features of the mode as implemented since tests carried out in 2012B.
+PI Procedures are detailed at the end of this page.

-- Ability to communicate: with observer (by phone, skype to a single observer account, or Polycom from a defined remote ops centre)
+- Ability to communicate: with observer (by phone, Skype to a single observer account, or Polycom from a defined remote ops center).

 Eavesdropping IS NOT:

-- Ability to see the summit OT (because of confidentiality of other programmes)
+- Ability to see the summit OT (because of confidentiality of other programs).

 - Allowed to result in additional staff hours at the observatory.
 In practice this means that it will not be used in classical runs unless the classical programme has already sent the PI or a Co-I to the summit.